Hair Removal (cont.)

 What are the pros and cons of shaving?

 Depilation is hair removal above the level of the pore (follicular opening).
 Shaving is the most popular and cheapest type of depilation, and if performed safely, it results in a satisfactory appearance.
-In order to minimize follicular irritation (folliculitis), one should move the razor in the same direction that the hairs seem to be growing and pull the razor blade over the skin smoothly and evenly only one time.
+In order to minimize follicular irritation (folliculitis), one should move the razor in the same direction that the hairs seem to be growing and pull the razor blade over the skin smoothly and evenly for only a single pass.
 It is important to use a good lubricant to reduce friction between the blade and the skin.
 It is also important to use a very sharp blade.
 Electric razors seem to be somewhat less likely to produce irritation, but repeated passes can produce folliculitis.
 Safe shaving technique does not produce perfectly smooth skin.
 There should be a short fragment of hair that remains, extending above the surface of the skin.
 Shaving must be repeated frequently.
-There are devices (No No) available for home use that "shave" hair by burning it close to the skin surface.
+There are devices (No!No!) available for home use that "shave" hair by burning it close to the skin surface.
 This is probably no more effective than shaving.

 Find out what women really need.